Difference Between Talend vs Informatica PowerCenter

-|Commercial or Open source||Talend provides multiple solutions for data integration, both open source, and commercial editions||Informatica provides only commercial data integration|
+|Commercial or Open source||Talend provides multiple solutions for data integration, both open-source and commercial editions.||Informatica provides only commercial data integration.|

-|Pricing||Open source edition is available free of cost||Charges applicable for single/ multiuser license|
+|Pricing||Open source edition is available free of cost.||Charges are applicable for single/ multiuser licenses.|

-|Popularity||Most popular open-source ETL tool||Most mature ETL product in the market|
+|Popularity||Most popular open-source ETL tool.||Most mature ETL product in the market.|

-|Platform||Talend generates native Java code which allows you to run it on any platform which supports Java||Informatica generates metadata that is stored in RDBMS repository; it does not generate any code|
+|Platform||Talend generates native Java code, which allows you to run it on any platform which supports Java.||Informatica generates metadata stored in the RDBMS repository; it causes no code.|

-|Custom codes||Custom code can be written efficiently||Integrating custom code using Java transformation is not so efficient|
+|Custom codes||Custom code can be written efficiently.||Integrating custom code using Java transformation is not so efficient.|

-|Learning||Requires Java knowledge||Easy to learn and use the tool with limited knowledge.
-Even business users can understand the mapping and logic applied|
+|Learning||Requires Java knowledge.||Easy to learn and use the tool with limited knowledge.
+Even business users can understand the mapping and logic applied.|

-|Deployment||Ease of deployment||Deployment automation needs to be improved|
+|Deployment||Ease of deployment.||Deployment automation needs to be improved.|

-|Re-usability||Reusable components can be generated||Transformations are reusable|
+|Re-usability||Reusable components can be generated.||Transformations are reusable.|

-|Scheduling||Open source edition does not support job scheduling, but commercial does with TAC (Talend Administration Console)||It is possible to schedule jobs using server manager|
+|Scheduling||Open source edition does not support job scheduling, but the commercial does with TAC (Talend Administration Console).||It is possible to schedule jobs using the server manager.|

-|Parallelism||Talend supports parallelism with commercial edition, but not with open source||Supports parallelism, multiple mapping sessions can be executed on the same server|
+|Parallelism||Talend supports parallelism with commercial editions but not with open source.||Supports parallelism; multiple mapping sessions can be executed on the same server.|

-|Backup & Recovery||No such feature in open source||Backup and recovery can be done with a repository manager.|
+|Backup & Recovery||No such feature in open source.||A repository manager can be used for backup and recovery.|

-Major Strengths and Weaknesses of Talend Vs Informatica PowerCenter
+Major Strengths and Weaknesses of Talend vs Informatica PowerCenter

 - Behind the scenes, it uses Java coding, so whatever you do in the interface can be easily visible under the code.

-- Packaging and deployment of code are easy too in any environment (Windows or Mac or Linux) with any version of Java compatibility.
+- Packaging and deployment of code are easy, too, in any environment (Windows or Mac or Linux) with any version of Java compatibility.

 - The Talend Administration Console (TAC) is a great place to schedule and monitor your jobs.

-- Talend just needs JVM to run its code.
+- Talend needs JVM to run its code.
 In the cloud world, people want their Web solutions to have DB, applications, and ETL on the same server to avoid network latency and traffic.
 This makes Talend’s future bright.

-- Easy to customize
+- Easy to customize.

-- Lots of built-in adapters easily available
+- Lots of built-in adapters are readily available.

-- Ease of deployment
+- Ease of deployment.

-- Available in three different editions: Standard, advanced and Premium
+- Available in three different editions: Standard, Advanced, and Premium.

-- It is the Data Integration Product leader in Gartner Magic Quadrant Listing
+- It is the Data Integration Product leader in Gartner Magic Quadrant Listing.

 - Provides highly reliable, bug-free solutions.

-- Dynamic Partitioning can be done using Informatica
+- Dynamic Partitioning can be done using Informatica.

-- Highly efficient and reliable tool
+- Highly efficient and reliable tool.

-- Easily expandable
+- Easily expandable.

-- Supports most of the industry-standard data types
+- Supports most of the industry-standard data types.

-- Efficient to handle complex lookup transformations
+- Efficient in handling complex lookup transformations.

-- Supports multiuser client-server development interface
+- Supports multiuser client-server development interface.

-- Easy to use and learn
+- Easy to use and learn.

 - Does not have any web integration feature.